-- 8a Fill in the amount of wages, interest, and dividends in the spaces provided, and fill in the total of these amounts on line 8a. - 8b Fill in all other items of taxable income on line 8b, such as: taxable unemployment compensation; pensions and annuities; IRA, Keogh, SEP, SIMPLE, and deferred compensation distributions; capital gains; alimony; and business, rent, farm, partnership, and S corporation income.
-If you fill in an amount on line 8b, attach a schedule explaining the sources of income and the amount from each source. - Lines 9a Through 11i Nontaxable Household Income married, combine the incomes of both spouses and fill in the totals for each category.
+- 8a Fill in the amount of wages, interest (including funeral trust interest), and dividends that are taxable to Wisconsin in the spaces provided, and fill in the total of these amounts on line 8a. - 8b Fill in all other items of Wisconsin taxable income on line 8b, such as: taxable unemployment compensation; pensions and annuities; IRA, Keogh, SEP, SIMPLE, and deferred compensation distributions; capital gains; alimony; and business, rent, farm, partnership, and S corporation income.
+If you fill in an amount on line 8b, attach a schedule explaining the sources of income and the amount from each source.

+■ Lines 9a Through 11i - Nontaxable Household Income

+Fill in all nontaxable household income received in 2003 from any of the sources indicated.
+If you are married, combine the incomes of both spouses and fill in the totals for each category.
 Do not include amounts already included on line 7, 8a, or 8b.

-Fill in all nontaxable household income received in 2002 from any of the sources indicated.
-If you are